Enriching Charlevoix culture through preservation, education and engaging experiences celebrating our history.

 Exterior renovations and paint restoration were also completed at the Charlevoix Train Depot during 2018.
 The cost for this project was over $100,000.
 Renovations include new cedar shakes, carpentry and masonry repairs, and window glazing.
 Architectural details and original paint colors from 1892 were restored with this work.
 A historic paint analysis was performed to identify the historic colors: dark green shakes, light green clapboard siding and light yellow trim and corbels.
 Painting was completed in October of 2018.

 To make a donation, select the Donate button from the home page or visit Charlevoix County Community Foundation at http://www.c3f.org and click the ‘Giving’ tab and choose the Charlevoix Historical Society Preservation Fund.

 2019-2020 Board of Directors & Curators

 - Term ending 2020: Ginnie Cash and Tom Darnton

 - Term ending 2021: Edward O’Neill and Amanda Wilkin

-- Museum Curators: David L. Miles and Trevor Dotson
+- Museum Curator: David L. Miles

 A complete listing of our 2017 Patrons and Ralph Hamilton Circle members is contained in the following links.
 We thank you all very much for your support and membership!